httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 ## Since draft-ietf-httpbis-header-structure-08

 * Disallow whitespace before items properly (#703).
 * Created "key" for use in dictionaries and parameters, rather than relying on identifier (#702).
+Identifiers have a separate minimum supported size.
 * Expanded the range of special characters allowed in identifier to include ".", ":", and "%" (#702).
 * Use "?" instead of "!" to indicate a Boolean (#719).
 * Added "Intentionally Strict Processing" (#684).